-A learning management system gives you more control over your content and there are a plethora of robust features you can add.
+A learning management system gives you more control over your content.
+Also, there are a plethora of robust features you can add.
 Therefore, the price of an LMS can become costly.
-Choosing an eLearning platform can suffice if you’re looking for a simple way to present online learning materials without all the customization options.
+In conclusion, an eLearning platform can suffice if you’re looking for a simple way to present online learning materials without all the customization options.

 When purchasing any type of software, a major component is quality support.
-Selecting an LMS gives you the ability to submit queries and open support tickets for any issues you may experience. eLearning platforms don’t always have the option for support, which can lead you to hit a wall in developing or maintaining your online learning materials.
+Selecting an LMS gives you the ability to submit queries and open support tickets for any issues you may experience. eLearning platforms don’t always have the option for support.
+As a result, you hit a wall in developing or maintaining your online learning materials.

 Tracking, Reporting, and Analytics

 Tracking learners’ progress is paramount to improving your online course content.
 A 2020 L&D Global Sentiment Survey concluded learning analytics will take center stage in learning and development going forward.

 LearnDash utilizes an enhanced reporting plugin ProPanel.
 Included secondly are features such as student real-time activity, managing assignments, and course progress.
 An eLearning platform may have features similar to this, but not always.
 Moreover, they wouldn’t offer the capabilities that a plugin like ProPanel can offer.